jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/migrate.md

 ```
 /**
   @notice
-  Allows a project owner to migrate its funds and operations to a new terminal of the same token type.
+  Allows a project owner to migrate its funds and operations to a new terminal that accepts the same token type.

   @dev
   Only a project's owner or a designated operator can migrate it.